integr8ly/integreatly-operator/test/BEST_PRACTICES.md

 ## Independent

-A test must always be independent of other tests, which mean:
+A test must always be independent of other tests, which means:

-- it should not rely on other tests changes so that it would be possible to run it independently
+- it should not rely on the successful execution of other tests so the test can be run independently

-- it should clean up after himself so that it would be possible to run it multiple time
+- it should clean up after itself so it is possible to run the test concurrently or multiple times

 - it should not rely on a static order when querying data because multiple tests may run in parallel

-- it should not delete or modify other tests data because multiple tests may run in parallel
+- it should not delete or modify resources used by other tests so tests may run in parallel

 - it should not destruct any resource because other tests may rely on them